vsrinivas/fuchsia/the-book/package_metadata.md

   likely make this access more fine-grained than just the `/data` directory.)

 - `root-ssl-certificates`, which requests access to the root SSL certificates for the device.
-These certicates are provided in the `/config/ssl` directory in the package's namespace.
+These certificates are provided in the `/config/ssl` directory in the package's namespace.

 - `shell`, which requests access to the resources appropriate for an interactive